Cosmetic Dentistry

 If you’re still unsure whether to go for bonding or veneers, a good cosmetic dentist will help you weigh your options.
 They’ll look at the chip, check the health of your teeth and gums, and help you figure out what suits your lifestyle and budget best.

-No matter which path you pick—bonding or veneers—you’re investing in yourself.
+No matter which paths you pick—bonding or veneers—you’re investing in yourself.
 And that’s always worth smiling about.

 Read Next